-- (1) What is your organisational structure and GOVERNANCE system?
-What are the reporting relationships among those responsible for GOVERNANCE, SENIOR LEADERS, and parent organisation, as appropriate? - (2) What are your KEY CUSTOMER and STAKEHOLDER groups and market SEGMENTS, as appropriate?
-What are their KEY requirements and expectations for your products, services, and operations?
-What are the differences in these requirements and expectations among CUSTOMER and STAKEHOLDER groups and market SEGMENTS? - (3) What are your most important types of suppliers, PARTNERS, COLLABORATORS, and distributors?
-What role do these suppliers, PARTNERS, COLLABORATORS, and distributors play in your work systems and the production and delivery of your KEY products and services?
-What role, if any, do they play in your organisational INNOVATION PROCESSES?
-What are your most important supply chain requirements? - (4) What are your KEY supplier and CUSTOMER partnering relationships and communication mechanisms?
+- (1) What is your organisational structure and governance system?
+What are the reporting relationships among your governance board, senior leaders, and parent organisation, as appropriate? - (2) What are your KEY market SEGMENTS, CUSTOMER groups, and STAKEHOLDER groups, as appropriate?
+What are their KEY requirements and expectations for your products, CUSTOMER SUPPORT Services, and operations?
+What are the differences in these requirements and expectations among MARKET SEGMENTS, CUSTOMER groups and STAKEHOLDER groups? - (3) What are your KEY types of suppliers, PARTNERS, and COLLABORATORS?
+What role do these suppliers, PARTNERS, and COLLABORATORS play in your WORK SYSTEMS and the production and delivery of your KEY products and CUSTOMER SUpport services?
+What are your KEY mechanisms for communicating and managing relationships with suppliers, PARTNERS, and COLLABORATORS?
+What role, if any, do these organisations play in your organisational INNOVATION PROCESSES?
+What are your KEY supply chain requirements?